freshplanet/ANE-Alert/README.md

 Air Native Extension for Native Alerts (iOS + Android)
 ======================================

 This is an [Air native extension](http://www.adobe.com/devnet/air/native-extensions-for-air.html) for displaying native alerts on iOS and Android.
-It has been developed by [FreshPlanet](http://freshplanet.com) and is used in the game [SongPop](http://songpop.fm).
+It has been developed by [FreshPlanet](http://freshplanet.com).

 Installation